pbogdan/ngx-cache-inspector/README.md

 # ngx-cache-inspector

 Inspect headers and bodies of nginx's cache files.
-Currently only cache file marked as version 3 are supported.
+Currently cache files marked as version 3 and 5 are supported.

 Example output of inspecting a cache file: